lhadjchikh/land-and-bay-stewards/terraform/README.md

 - **AWS SDK Go v2**: v1.36.3
 - **Testify**: v1.10.0

-This infrastructure configuration provides a robust, secure, and scalable foundation for the Land and Bay Stewards application with comprehensive documentation and troubleshooting guidance.
+This infrastructure configuration provides a robust, secure, and scalable foundation for the Coalition Builder application with comprehensive documentation and troubleshooting guidance.